Cartoonito (French TV channel): History of Cartoonito France

-Programming

-The network programming initially targeted a family audience, as Boing with reruns of Cartoon Network, Boomerang and Toonami, and films.
-Cartoon Network's international acquisitions aired on Boing, while Cartoon Network France focuses on Cartoon Network Originals.
+The network programming initially was made of reruns and mostly targeting a family audience, as Boing with reruns of Cartoon Network, Boomerang and Toonami, and films.
+Most of Cartoon Network's international acquisitions aired on Boing, while Cartoon Network France focuses on Cartoon Network Originals.
 Boing France co-produced some French shows (Zorro, the Chronicles, Chronokids, and Miss Moon) and made a mini-series: JuMo.